The generalized quantum mechanics of Einstein \guillemotleft deinterlaced\guillemotright\ photon and Casimir force: Generalized Green function of one-dimensional quantum e. -m. field as functional on bump functions

-and, accordingly, the functional $-\frac{i}{\pi z}$~(see~\cite{gelfand:books:02:iss:01},~p.~360~formula~19) on bump functions $\varphi(z) \in K$.
+and, accordingly, the functional~\(-\frac{i}{\pi z}\)~(see~\cite{gelfand:books:02:iss:01},~p.~360~formula~19) on bump functions~\(\varphi(z) \in K\).

-\begin{Note*} Previously it was shown that quantum Cauchy process~(see~\cite{bejlinson:article:inproc:2018:02}) is the correct analytic continuation in time of the Cachy process transition probability~$\frac{1}{\pi} \cdot \frac{t}{t^{2} + z^{2}}$~(see~\cite{gnedenko:inbook:1949:13}) from the real semiaxis to the imaginary axis.
-Remark that this formula can also be obtained by a simple calculation using improper integrals. \end{Note*}
+\begin{Note*} Previously it was shown that quantum Cauchy process~(see~\cite{bejlinson:article:inproc:2018:02}) is the correct analytic continuation in time of the Cauchy process transition probability~\(\frac{1}{\pi} \cdot \frac{t}{t^{2} + z^{2}}\)~(see~\cite{gnedenko:inbook:1949:13}) from the real semiaxis to the imaginary axis.
+Remark that formula~\ref{eq:onedimensional_quantum_cauchy_functional} can also be obtained by a simple calculation using improper integrals. \end{Note*}